top of page

 I believe that home decor can be more than just functional; it should be an extension of your personality — a reflection of who you are and what makes you happy.

-The heart of Sweet One Designs is in upholstering antique seating and crafting custom-made fabric pieces — such as window treatments and pillows — with special attention to both function and form.
+The heart of Sweet One Designs is in upholstering and crafting custom-made fabric pieces — such as window treatments and bedding — with special attention to both function and form.

 As my client, you and I will work closely together to discuss how your furniture and fabric designs will enhance your home.
 Then we’ll dive into the details.
 What colors, textures, and patterns bring you joy?
 What story does the piece already tell, and how will you weave your own history into it?

 Thank you for connecting with me!
-I'm excited to work with you as we celebrate the joy of playful fabric pairings; the beauty of color; and the art of making your furniture uniquely yours.
+I'm excited to work with you as we celebrate the joy of playful fabric pairings; the beauty of color; and the art of making your home decor uniquely yours.

 NRW signature